samanbeer/PD65W_Charger/README.md

 ## 🚀 How to Use

-1. **Connect DC Power:** Plug any 9V to 24V DC power source (such as a 19V laptop charger) into the rear barrel jack `J1`.
+1. **Connect DC Power:** Plug any 9V to 24V DC power source (almost every old laptop charger) into the rear barrel jack `J1`.
-2. **System Initialization:** The 0.91" OLED display immediately boots up, showing the measured input voltage (e.g. `19.50V`) and initial sensor temperatures.
+2. **System Initialization:** The OLED display will lights up, showing the measured input voltages and temperatures.
-3. **Plug in Device:** Connect your laptop, phone, power bank, or USB-C device to the front USB-C port.
-4. **Observe Real-Time Telemetry:**
-   - Watch the negotiated USB-PD profile (5V, 9V, 15V, or 20V) and live charging current on the OLED.
-   - Observe total power draw in Watts.
+3. **Charge your Device!:** Just connect anything you have with USB-C! (even laptops)
-5. **Automatic Cooling:** Under heavy sustained loads (e.g., 45W–65W), the internal fan will automatically spin up smoothly based on thermistor readings, keeping components well within safe operating temperatures.
+4. **Automatic Cooling:** Under heavy sustained loads (e.g., 45W–65W), the internal fan will automatically spin up smoothly based on thermistor readings, keeping components well within safe operating temperatures.

 ---